jgclark/BibleGateway-to-Markdown/README.md

 - cross-references
 - copyright info

-The output also gets copied to the clipboard.
+The output is displayed in the terminal and also gets copied to the clipboard.

 When the 'Lord' is shown with small caps (in OT), it is output as 'LORD'.